 It's largely understood that a 20% down payment is the standard when purchasing a home.
 The lender's risk is usually only the difference between the home value and the sum due on the loan, so the 20% supplies a nice buffer against the expenses of foreclosure, selling the home again, and typical value variations in the event a purchaser doesn't pay.

-During the recent mortgage boom of the mid 2000s, it became widespread to see lenders requiring down payments of 10, 5 or sometimes 0 percent.
-How does a lender handle the additional risk of the low down payment?
-The solution is Private Mortgage Insurance or PMI.
-This supplemental plan takes care of the lender in the event a borrower doesn't pay on the loan and the worth of the home is less than what is owed on the loan.
+During the recent mortgage boom of the last decade, it became common to see lenders requiring down payments of 10, 5 or often 0 percent.
+How does a lender endure the increased risk of the small down payment?
+The answer is Private Mortgage Insurance or PMI.
+PMI covers the lender in the event a borrower is unable to pay on the loan and the market price of the home is lower than what is owed on the loan.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

 How home buyers can prevent bearing the expense of PMI